Tech-at-DU/d3-tutorial/07-Paths/readme.md

 BA, RR, SE, AL, TO, GO, PI, MG, PR, MA, AP, RJ, AC, AM, DF, PE, CE, PA, MT, PB, RS, RN, SP, ES, SC

+A few to know: `AM` is Amazonas, home to most of the Amazon rainforest — expect rain. `SP` is São Paulo, the most populous state in Brazil. `RR` is Roraima, way up in the north on the border with Venezuela.

-The data is from India.
+The data is from Brazil.

 ## Making Scales